yoko-vicky/building-with-responsive-design/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Lameck1/Design-Teardown/issues).
+Feel free to check the [issues page](../../issues).

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## Show your support